zalando-stups/play-swagger/REFERENCES.md

 A JSON Pointer is a string syntax for identifying a specific value within a JSON document.
 A JSON Pointer is a Unicode string containing a sequence of zero or more reference tokens, each prefixed by a `/` character.
 Token values can be strings or integers, with strings identifying (possibly nested) JSON Object fields and integers identifying JSON Array indices.
 The characters `/` and `~` are escaped, see the JSON Pointer [specification](http://tools.ietf.org/html/rfc6901) for more information.

 ### Canonical dereferencing
-A Swagger implemenation should canonically dereference all resolved JSON Reference URI values.
+A Swagger implementation should canonically dereference all resolved JSON Reference URI values.
 Informally spoken this means that relative URI's should be made absolute before values are dereferenced.
 See the JSON Schema [specification](http://json-schema.org/latest/json-schema-core.html#anchor27) paragraph 7.2.3 for more information on the difference about canonical dereferencing and inline dereferencing.

+Question: should the ID keyword (paragraph 7.2.2) also be handled?

 ### Examples